doates625/RoboPuppet/README.md

 ### Test Simulator with Teensy
 - Make sure the Teensy is still plugged in
+- Open the MainProc project in Platformio and open platformio.ini
+- Uncomment the BAXTER_STUB_DEMO directive under build_flags
+- Build and upload the project to the Teensy
 - Run in terminal:
 ```
 source devel/setup.bash